-As part of the Fair Workplaces, Better Jobs Act, 2017, Ontario employers will see changes related to overtime pay.
-This labour law is in effect as of January 1, 2018.
+The Fair Workplaces, Better Jobs Act, 2017, came with changes to overtime pay.
+This labour law went into effect on January 1, 2018.

 Working Hours: A Quick Recap

 What are Ontario’s working hours?
-An employer cannot require staff to work more than eight hours in a day and 48 hours in a work week, unless there is written agreement.
-An employee is entitled to a daily rest period of at least 11 consecutive hours where they are not working.
+An employer cannot require staff to work more than eight hours in a day and 48 hours in a workweek unless there is a written agreement.
+An employee is entitled to a daily rest period of at least 11 consecutive hours when they are not working.